mcorpening85/neo4j-mcp-server/README.md

 ## How It Works

-This deployment uses a Python wrapper script (`start.py`) that:
+This deployment uses a Python reverse proxy wrapper (`start.py`) that:
-1. Runs a lightweight HTTP server for Render health checks on port 8080
+1. Runs on port 8080 (external, facing Render)
-2. Launches the MCP server alongside it
-3. Responds to health checks at `/health` and `/` endpoints
+2. Handles health checks at `/health` and `/` endpoints for Render
+3. Forwards all MCP requests to the internal MCP server (port 8081)
 4. Provides detailed logging for troubleshooting

-This architecture ensures Render detects the service as "healthy" while the MCP server runs normally.
+This architecture ensures:
+- ✅ Render's health checks succeed (no "501 Unsupported method" errors)
+- ✅ MCP server operates normally on internal port
+- ✅ All POST/GET requests properly forwarded
+- ✅ Service stays healthy and running

 ## Local Development